Natural material covering the land surface of the Earth.

 Movement of water to the air from vegetation

 Two parallel rods are inserted in the soil, and the travel time of an electromagnetic wave is measured.
-Because of the special
+Because of the special dielectric properties of water compared to those of soil, the soil moisture can be determined.

 take a core of soil using a cylindrical tool (core volume $V_c$)